 Social proof absolutely plays a part in how and why consumers choose businesses to spend their money with.
 It boils down to: what are people saying about your business, your products or services, and their experience with you?
 Some examples of social proof include reviews, word-of-mouth, testimonials, and more.

 I personally don’t go to a new restaurant before looking at two or three different review sources and checking out the newest reviews, or before hearing from a friend or coworker that it’s good.
-I’ll also look on their social media pages to see what people are saying about them.
+I’ll also look at their social media pages to see what people are saying about them.
 So, if there are no reviews or evidence that people like them, I’m probably not going to go there.
 And that’s kind of crazy!
 I put so much weight on what random people I don’t even know are saying about businesses on the internet.

 And, I’m not the only one: 90% of people look at reviews before visiting a business, and 84% of people trust online reviews as much as a recommendation from someone they know.
 Plus, the vast majority of people are highly influenced by online reviews.